 Animals Help Cancer Patients, My Horses Did

 Many people out there wonder if animals truly help those with cancer.
-Research has proven animals can indeed aid those with cancer.1 Many people feel that their pets are a part of their family.
-It is believed that one’s pets can offer many benefits to a person following a cancer diagnosis.
+Many people feel that their pets are a part of their family, and I think one’s pets can offer many benefits to a person following a cancer diagnosis.

 Getting past depression and anxiety

 Cancer can cause a sense of isolation and even deep depression, but I think animals can help.

 My family recently adopted two horses from a local rescue, and the benefits of this adoption were immediately evident.
 As soon as the adoptions were approved and my brother, James, and I transported the horses to our family farm in West Virginia, our family began to feel we were involved in something blessed and larger than ourselves.

 We adopted two 18 year-old mares that needed saving and a forever home to enjoy their retirements.
 The first mare we transported was Keepsake from right here in West Virginia.
 Keepsake was located about 100 or so miles north of our family farm.

 Just the simple act of traveling with my brother to pick up the mare provided a warm, healing feeling in my heart and my soul.
 The loving banter between James and myself on the trip surely added to the healing benefit.

 The second mare we made a rather lengthy road trip to retrieve.
 Legacy, or “Lacey” as some called her, was located in the state of Virginia.
 The trip to pick up Legacy was nearly a four-hour jaunt filled with laughter and stories of the good ‘ol days.
 Of course we got lost once or twice, making the trip a true journey.

 When we arrived to the farm we were met by a true cowgirl who was well taught in the ways of the equine.
 She offered me a few short lessons with Legacy in their family’s carrol.
 Just being around this majestic horse and handling her gave me such a grand feeling.